yfakariya/form_companion_presenter/packages/form_companion_generator/README.md

 **key** | **available in** | **description**
 --|--|--
+`PRESENTER_NAME` | any | Replaced with static token which is name of the presenter type.
 `PROPERTY_NAME` | any | Replaced with static token which is name of the property.
 `PROPERTY_VALUE_TYPE` | any | Replaced with static token which is `P` of `PropertyDescriptor<P, F>` for the property.
 `FIELD_VALUE_TYPE` | any | Replaced with static token which is `P` of `PropertyDescriptor<P, F>` for the property.